 Wrike requires weeks of setup

 Wrike functions as a traditional project management platform designed for specific methodologies.
-While powerful for waterfall approaches, the strict hierarchy usually requires professional services or dedicated admins to configure properly.
+While powerful for Waterfall approaches, the strict hierarchy usually requires professional services or dedicated admins to configure properly.

 The complex interface can slow adoption, which delays ROI because teams require formal training.
 Wrike works well for specialized teams such as marketing or IT, but unifying the entire organization often needs significant customization.